Moduli of Gorenstein Q-homology projective planes: Gluing Technique

 \begin{Proposition} Any Enriques surface supporting a root type of rank $9$ arises from an extremal rational elliptic surface by the base change type construction. \end{Proposition}

 The proof of Proposition \ref{prop:base} will cover the remainder of this section.
-In the end, we will be rather sketchy, but to give an idea of the concepts and obstacles involved we will work out a few instructive cases in full detail.
+In the end, we will be rather sketchy and provide only the key ingredients, but to give an idea of the concepts and obstacles involved we will work out a few instructive cases in full detail.
 The key idea is as follows: using Proposition \ref{prop:E} exhibit an elliptic fibration on the Enriques surface $Y$ whose singular fibers support root lattices of total rank $8$.
 Since $\Jac(Y)$ shares the singular fibers with $Y$, Criterion \ref{crit} shows that $\Jac(Y)$ is an extremal rational elliptic surface (which we often determine explicitly for later use in the proof of Theorem \ref{thm}).
-Then it remains to equip $Y$ with a smooth rational bisection and apply Lemma \ref{lem:bct}.
+Then it remains to equip the given fibration on $Y$ with a smooth rational bisection and apply Lemma \ref{lem:bct}.